-Nha Trang has four popular mud-bath spas, catering to all budget ranges.
+Nha Trang has four popular mud-bath spas, catering to different budget ranges.
 They are all located close to the city center, so location shouldn’t be an issue.
 Which one you choose will largely depend on how much you’re willing to spend.
 Do check their websites to see their current fees.

 Thap Ba Hot Springs

 The oldest and cheapest mineral/mud-bath spa in Nha Trang.
 Located near Po Nagar Cham towers.
 Facilities include communal and private mud-bath tubs, a mineral waterfall, a hydrotherapy wall, two heated pools, two normal pools, two jacuzzis, a sauna room, and a restaurant.

 The most unique of all mud baths on this list, with everything inspired by eggs — from the tubs, to the decorations, to the restaurant menu.
 The spa is a forest of egg-shaped tubs, each of which can fit about three people, and the restaurant serves everything with eggs, including the famous Vietnamese egg coffee.